 This is exactly the problem PodVector is built to solve.

 PodVector connects your Shopify store, Meta Ads, Google Ads, Printify, and Printful into a single live data warehouse.
-Victor — PodVector's AI operator — reads every order, ad dollar, and fulfillment cost in real time, then proposes specific actions: reprice a product, create a discount, adjust a shipping threshold, reallocate budget across collections.
+Victor — PodVector's AI operator — reads every order, ad dollar, and fulfillment cost in real time, then proposes specific actions: reprice a product, create a discount, adjust a shipping threshold, build a collection.
 You approve or reject each proposal; Victor executes the approved ones on Shopify.
 It's not a dashboard.
 It's an operator that works from your actual store data.

 Ready to run your Printful + Shopify store with an AI operator?